pkpkpk/serde-fressian/README.md

   + No records, BIGINT, BIGDEC, OBJECT_ARRAY, char
   + No caching except for the types that require it
   + No checksum/validation
-  + serde::fressian::value needs own Deserializer/Serializer impls
+  + serde::fressian::value needs own Deserializer/Serializer impls, indexing, identity predicates
   + plenty of wasm specific optimizations yet to implement

 #### Usage